 This document provides information for fourth year students taking the MPhys Physics degree course.
-It should be read in conjunction with the general teaching documents here.

 We hope that you will find this document useful, and that it will help you to successfully complete your fourth year at University.
-If you consider that there is information which could usefully be added, or if you discover an error, please inform either the Director of Studies or the Senior Tutor.
+If you consider that there is information which could usefully be added, or if you discover an error, please inform either the Director of Education or the Senior Tutor.

 Last year you saw how the basic physics you learnt in the first two years was applied in rather more complex 'real' situations.
 A common ingredient in these applications was the need for approximation.
-This year's modules follow on in a rather similar manner often taking you very close to areas of current research interest, both here at Warwick and elsewhere.
+This year's modules follow on in a rather similar manner often taking you close to areas of current research interest, both here at Warwick and elsewhere.

 In brief this year's course has been designed with the following aims and objectives.